JuliaSmoothOptimizers/Krylov.jl/docs/src/custom_workspaces.md

 b[Block(2)] = d
 ```

-For saddle point systems, a well-known preconditioner is the ``ideal preconditioner'' $P^{-1}$, as described in the paper ["A Note on Preconditioning for Indefinite Linear Systems"](https://doi.org/10.1137/S1064827599355153).
+For saddle point systems, a well-known preconditioner is the "ideal preconditioner'' $P^{-1}$, as described in the paper ["A Note on Preconditioning for Indefinite Linear Systems"](https://doi.org/10.1137/S1064827599355153).
 It is defined as:

 ```math